-Coupled with another important factor that Nestle Berhad has never undergone any share splits or major increase of its Net Outstanding Shares, Nestle Berhad shareholders generally hold the same % of ownership throughout the years.
+Nestlé Berhad has never undergone any share splits or major changes in its shares.
+Hence, shareholders hold the same % of ownership throughout the years.
 This means the more profits the company generates, the more value the shareholders get.

 Operating Cash Flow & Dividend Paid Out

-Interesting fact: I do know of a personal friend of mine who was granted ESOS by Nestle Berhad when The Company was listed in 1989 at a price of RM5.20 a share.
-He is still holding those shares till this very day.
-With share price now at RM146, and a dividend per share of RM2 per share, his capital gain + dividend yield itself alone has actually outperformed a lot of professional investors and fund managers.
+Interesting fact: I do know of a personal friend of mine who was granted ESOS by Nestlé Berhad when The Company was listed in 1989 at a price of RM5.20 a share.
+With share price now at RM140, and a dividend per share of RM2 per share, his capital gain + dividend yield itself alone has actually outperformed a lot of professional investors and fund managers.